 If you currently have an Office 365 or Windows Intune subscription and you want to associate this with a new Windows Azure subscription you can.
 Sign in to the Windows Azure Portal using your organizational account.
 Remember to select Office 365 users: sign in with your organizational account.
 The Windows Azure Portal will say that it was unable to find any subscriptions for that account.
 Select the Sign Up For Windows Azure.
 Once you have completed that, your Windows Azure AD tenant will be available for administration from the Windows Azure portal.

-For a video on associating your Windows Azure AD tenant, as well as common usage questions, see Windows Azure Active Directory - Common Sign-up, sign-in and usage questions
+For a video about associating your Windows Azure AD tenant, as well as common usage questions, see Windows Azure Active Directory - Common Sign-up, sign-in and usage questions.